binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

       * Any other read plugins from [the list](https://collectd.org/wiki/index.php/Table_of_Plugins) that you would like to collect statistics for

 {#vps-countermeasures-lack-of-visibility-statistics-graphing-assembling-the-components-after}
-In this case, each collectd agent is sending its statistics from its Network plugin to the graphing servers network interface (achieving the same result as the below netcat command), which is picked up by the collectd Network plugin and flows through to the collectd `write_graphite` plugin, which sends the [statistics](https://collectd.org/wiki/index.php/Plugin:Write_Graphite#Example_data) using the plain text transfer protocol (metric-name actual-value timestamp-in-epoch) to graphites listening service called carbon (usually to [port 2003](https://graphite.readthedocs.io/en/latest/carbon-daemons.html#carbon-cache-py)).
+In this case, each collectd agent is sending its statistics from its network plugin to the graphing server's network interface (achieving the same result as the below netcat command), which is picked up by the collectd network plugin and flows through to the collectd `write_graphite` plugin.
+This then sends the [statistics](https://collectd.org/wiki/index.php/Plugin:Write_Graphite#Example_data) using the plain text transfer protocol (metric-name actual-value timestamp-in-epoch) to Graphite's listening service called Carbon (usually to [port 2003](https://graphite.readthedocs.io/en/latest/carbon-daemons.html#carbon-cache-py)).
 Carbon only accepts a single value per interval, which is [10 seconds by default](https://graphite.readthedocs.io/en/latest/config-carbon.html#storage-schemas-conf).
-Carbon writes the data to the whisper library which is responsible for storing to its data files. graphite-web reads the data points from the wisper files, and provides user interface and API for rendering dashboards and graphs.
+Carbon writes the data to the Whisper library, which is responsible for storing to its data files. graphite-web reads the data points from the Whisper files, and provides user interface and API for rendering dashboards and graphs.

 {linenos=off, lang=bash}
     echo "<metric-name> <actual-value> `date +%s`" | nc -q0 graphing-server 2003

 ![](images/collectd-graphite.png)

-I also looked into [Raygun](https://raygun.com/) which provides visibility into many aspects of your applications.
+I also looked into [Raygun](https://raygun.com/), which provides visibility into many aspects of your applications.
 Raygun is an all-in-one offering, but does not focus on server statistics.

 #### Host Intrusion Detection Systems (HIDS) {#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids}
 ![](images/ThreatTags/PreventionAVERAGE.png)